ayeshamehboob319/capstone-reflective-portfolio/README.md

-# 🌟 Ayesha Mehboob – Computer Science
+# 🌟 Ayesha Mehboob

-Welcome to my Profile 👋
+Welcome to my Profile
-I am a Computer Science student passionate about learning new technologies, solving real-world problems, and building practical software solutions.
-This repository reflects my learning journey, technical skills, and hands-on projects.
+I am a Computer Science student passionate about learning new technologies and building practical solutions.
+This repository represents my journey, skills, and projects.

 ---

+## 👩‍💻 Introduction

-## 👩‍💻 About Me
+### About Me

-My name is **Ayesha Mehboob**, and I am a 4th semester BS Computer Science student at Fatima Jinnah Women University.
-I am deeply curious about how technology works and enjoy learning through practical implementation and project-based learning.
+My name is Ayesha Mehboob, and I am a 4th semester BS Computer Science student at Fatima Jinnah Women University.
+I am curious about how technology works and enjoy learning through practical experience.

-I continuously work on improving my programming, problem-solving, and analytical skills by building small to medium-scale projects and exploring new technologies.
+During my studies, I have developed basic skills in programming and problem-solving.
+I like working on small projects, exploring new ideas, and improving my understanding step by step.

 ---

-## 🎯 Career Interests
+### 🎯 Career Interests

-I am currently exploring the following domains:
+I am interested in exploring different fields, especially:

-- 🤖 Artificial Intelligence – Understanding intelligent systems and automation
+- **Artificial Intelligence:** Learning how intelligent systems work
-- 🔐 Cybersecurity – Learning how to protect systems, networks, and data
+- **Cybersecurity:** Understanding how to protect systems and data
-- ☁️ Cloud Computing – Exploring scalable modern application infrastructures
+- **Cloud Computing:** Learning how modern applications run on cloud platforms

 ---